 If you own a startup or newer business with no credit history, your personal credit score will be closely considered.
 Due to this, you should review your credit report prior to applying for a loan.
 If your credit score is beneath the lender’s requirements, you may have a difficult time securing business financing.

 5. Bank Statements and Other Financial Documents

-Lenders will analyze your bank statements to determine if you can afford to repay the loan amount that you borrow.
+Small business lenders will analyze your bank statements to determine if you can afford to repay a loan amount.

 Bank statements may also demonstrate how well you manage the cash that comes in and out of your business.
 In most cases, you’ll need to share at least four months of business bank statements.

 If you opt for a business loan from a traditional bank or SBA loan, additional financial statements will likely be required.
 These documents may include:

 6. Tax Returns

 Your personal and business tax returns can give working capital lenders a good idea of your personal and business finances.
 Most notably, they’ll help the lender determine if you’ll be able to pay back your loan amount on-time and in-full.